dk14/wolfram-mega/docs/dsl.md

 > Since blockchain cannot gurantee receiving payments after deal is settled - Bob simply might not have funds in the future, alice takes deposit unconditionally.

-Then there is a separate "pay loan back deal":
+Then there is a separate "pay loan back" deal:

 ```ts
 // Closing contract -- created after bob gets money to pay back